 You’ll have so much fun ripping around the track in your go-kart or bumper car – it’s just like being a kid again!
 Their mini golf course has 18 holes for you to perfect that swing!

-It’s an affordable way to have some fun, at only $10.95 CAD for go-karts, or $11.95 for mini-golf.
+It’s an affordable way to have some fun, the go-karts are priced at only $11.95 CAD for an adult or $8.50 CAD for a kid.
+There’s also mini-golfing which costs $13.95 CAD for adults and $8.95 CAD for kids.
 This is easily one of the best family-friendly activities in Sylvan Lake.

 Related Read: If you like go-karts, be sure to visit DRIVE, the newest attraction in West Edmonton Mall.